Andrei-cloud/go_hsm/README.md

 A Go-based Hardware Security Module (HSM) implementation compatible with Thales/Racal protocols, featuring a WASM-based plugin architecture for command extensibility and hot-reload.

+> **Unleash your creativity: Easily add new HSM commands as plugins—contribute your own or extend the system for your needs!**

+---

 ## Features

 - Memory-efficient buffer pooling for high-throughput environments.